Electromagnetism: Classical electrodynamics

 One of the peculiarities of classical electromagnetism is that it is difficult to reconcile with classical mechanics, but it is compatible with special relativity.
 According to Maxwell's equations, the speed of light in vacuum is a universal constant that is dependent only on the electrical permittivity and magnetic permeability of free space.
 This violates Galilean invariance, a long-standing cornerstone of classical mechanics.
 One way to reconcile the two theories (electromagnetism and classical mechanics) is to assume the existence of a luminiferous aether through which the light propagates.
 However, subsequent experimental efforts failed to detect the presence of the aether.
 After important contributions of Hendrik Lorentz and Henri Poincaré, in 1905, Albert Einstein solved the problem with the introduction of special relativity, which replaced classical kinematics with a new theory of kinematics compatible with classical electromagnetism.
 (For more information, see History of special relativity.)

 In addition, relativity theory implies that in moving frames of reference, a magnetic field transforms to a field with a nonzero electric component and conversely, a moving electric field transforms to a nonzero magnetic component, thus firmly showing that the phenomena are two sides of the same coin.
 Hence the term "electromagnetism".
 (For more information, see Classical electromagnetism and special relativity and Covariant formulation of classical electromagnetism.)

+Today few problems in electromagnetism remain unsolved.
+These include: the lack of magnetic monopoles, Abraham–Minkowski controversy, the location in space of the electromagnetic field energy, and the mechanism by which some organisms can sense electric and magnetic fields.

 Extension to nonlinear phenomena

 The Maxwell equations are linear, in that a change in the sources (the charges and currents) results in a proportional change of the fields.
 Nonlinear dynamics can occur when electromagnetic fields couple to matter that follows nonlinear dynamical laws.
 This is studied, for example, in the subject of magnetohydrodynamics, which combines Maxwell theory with the Navier–Stokes equations.
+Another branch of electromagnetism dealing with nonlinearity is nonlinear optics.